kernel17/vk_annoying_mentions/README.md

 # vk_annoying_mentions

-do you get annoyed of hundreds and hundreds '@all', '@online', '@everyone' mentions? well, this bot will help remind the sender of such mentions that he is doing bad things
+Do you get annoyed of hundreds and hundreds '@all', '@online', '@everyone' mentions?
+Well, this bot will help remind the sender of such mentions that he is doing bad things

 ## Usage